Admissions Policy 2021/22: Fairness First

 If you have an unspent relevant criminal conviction or a restriction which may impact your ability to complete a course at NTU and would like to discuss your situation in confidence, please contact Jonathan Griffiths, Compliance and Systems Officer.

-You can find further information on our Admissions policy in our Academic Quality Handbook.
+You can find our full appeals process in our Quality Handbook.